-· Executive Experience at Publicly Traded Company

-· Management Experience in International Operations

-· Ulta Beauty, Inc.

-Ms. Little's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) general management experience in international operations, (iii) consumer marketing experience, (iv) a detailed knowledge of the food industry and (v) a high level of financial literacy.
+1 Skills and Qualifications Highlights: Strategic Leadership and Financial Literacy Consumer Marketing Experience Executive Experience at Publicly Traded Company Management Experience in International Operations ŗ Other Public Company Directorships: • Ulta Beauty, Inc. Other Public Company Directorships Held during the Past 5 Years: Ulta Beauty, Inc. at a publicly traded multinational company, (ii) general management experience in international knowledge of the food industry and (y) a birth level of financial literacy.
+Ms. Little has over tional operations, (iii) consumer marketing experience, (iv) a detailed knowledge of the food industry and (v) a high level of financial literacy.
 Ms. Little has over 25 years of experience across a broad range of roles in accounting, treasury, and finance functions at both the corporate and operating levels.
 Most recently, Ms. Little served as the Senior Vice President & Chief Financial Officer of The Hershey Company from 2015 until her retirement in May 2019, which required management of an internationally-based financial organization.
 Ms. Little's responsibilities included the oversight of internal controls and financial systems on an international basis, the identification of enterprise risks, the oversight of the performance of the organization's public accountants in the preparation, auditing and evaluation of financial statements, and capital planning for the Hershey Company.
-As Senior Vice President & Chief Financial Officer, she regularly interacted with the audit committee of the board of directors of that company.
+As Senior Vice President & Chief Financial Officer, she regulation, ary interacted with the audit committee of the board of directors of that company.
 Prior to joining The Hershey Company, Ms. Little's service at Kelly Services, Inc. as Executive Vice President & Chief Financial Officer from 2008 to 2015 entailed similar responsibilities as at The Hershey Company.
-Prior to that, her position at the Ford Motor Company as its general auditor and head of global accounting included responsibilities for managing global internal and external audit functions.
-As was true of her service with the Ford Motor Company and Kelly Services, her position at The Hershey Company required travel to, and a detailed understanding of, her company's international operations and the local legal and accounting requirements bearing on her area of oversight.
-Ms. Little currently serves on the board of Ulta Beauty, Inc.
+Prior to that, her position at the Ford INDEPENDENT Motor Company as its general auditor and head of global accounting included responsibilities for managing global internal and external audit functions.
+As was Nominating and true of her service with the Ford Motor Company and Kelly Services, her position at The Hershey Company required travel to, and a detailed understanding of, her company's international operations and the local legal and accounting requirements bearing on her area of oversight.
+Ms. Little currently serves on the board of Ulta Beauty, Inc. (Nasdaq: ULTA)